 How Is Atherosclerosis Diagnosed?

-Atherosclerosis isn't usually diagnosed until a person complains of chest pain.
+Doctors often don’t diagnose atherosclerosis until a person complains of chest pain.
 At this point, the doctor may conduct tests to evaluate your risk for heart disease.
 These tests include:

-Carotid ultrasound: This test uses ultrasound waves to provide pictures of blood flow in the arteries of the neck.
+- Carotid ultrasound: This test uses ultrasound waves to provide pictures of blood flow in the arteries of the neck.
 Because atherosclerosis affects arteries in general, detecting blockages in the neck arteries suggests that it is highly likely that blockages are present in other parts of the circulatory system (including the coronary arteries).